Skip to content

 Permitting in New Port Richey

-Inside New Port Richey city limits, permits run through the city; out in unincorporated west Pasco — Holiday, Hudson, and the canal country — through Pasco County.
-An electrical permit plus a gas/mechanical permit are standard.
+Inside city limits, permits run through the City of New Port Richey Building Division.
+In unincorporated west Pasco, Holiday, Hudson, Trinity, and the canal areas, they run through Pasco County Building Construction Services on Citizens Drive.
+An electrical permit plus a gas or mechanical permit are standard either way.

-Florida requires a licensed electrician for the transfer switch, and many waterfront communities add HOA approval and NFPA 37 clearances from windows and doors.
+Florida requires a licensed electrician for the transfer switch, and west Pasco's older panels sometimes need an upgrade first.
+NFPA 37 clearances from windows and doors apply, and some canal communities add HOA approval.

 Fuel